aurzenligl/pytest-logger/docs/usage.rst

             └── proc

-.. _`divide logs by result`:
+.. _`split logs by outcome`:

-Divide logs by result
+Split logs by outcome
 ---------------------------------------
-It is possible to divide the logs by test result.
+It is possible to split the logs by test outcome.
 If chosen to do so (by calling below method):

 ::

     # content of conftest.py
     def pytest_logger_config(logger_config):
-        logger_config.divide_logs_by_result()
+        logger_config.split_by_outcome()

 Will result in below directory structure: